Best practice

 • Create and manage new loans.

-• Utilize customizable letter templates, including loan slips, reminders, dunning letters, acknowledgments of receipt, and more.
+• Use customisable letter templates, including loan slips, reminders, dunning letters, acknowledgements of receipt and more.

 • Record and track forwarded items.

-• Manage returns and document any damages for future reference.
+• Manage returns and document any damage for future reference.

 Involved Modules of the DiversityWorkbench framework are: